 More information at booking stage to help you understand additional charges such as excess wavier insurance

 Better information on inspections carried out before your rental has begun and once your rental comes to an end

 Improving clarity and notification of any charges or damage caused during the rental and a clear process should you wish to dispute the car hire firms decision

 Don’t forget about the new driving license regulations.
-You can find out more here: http://www.insurance4carhire.com/guides/car-hire/what-you-need-to-know-about-hiring-a-car-without-a-paper-license
+You can find out more at https://www.insurance4carhire.com/guides/car-hire/what-you-need-to-know-about-hiring-a-car-without-a-paper-license